YukiAtsusaka/PRD/README.md

 # Political Rankings Database (PRD) — Replication Package

-Atsusaka & Singh (2026).
-Standardized ranking data from published political science studies.
+This development code is associated with Atsusaka & Singh (2026).
+Ranking Data in Political Science.

 This package reproduces the standardized ranking datasets in `standardized/` from the raw replication files in `raw/`, using the scripts in `R/`.